Living in Spain

 UK Pension Options in Spain

-Income from UK pensions is taxed as earned income in Spain.
-Spanish DTA rules allow NT tax codes to prevent UK withholding.
-Social charges may apply depending on circumstances.
+Income from UK pensions is generally taxed as earned income in Spain.
+Double tax treaty rules may help prevent UK withholding.

 Double Tax Treaties